RxLaboratory/DuME/src-docs/docs/linux.md

 ## Debian and Ubuntu

 If you're using Debian or Ubuntu, in most cases you can just download and install the *.deb* package the usual way.
-There are two different packages:

-- ***dume*** is the default choice which installs *DuME* and gets the dependencies (*FFmpeg* and *Qt-5*) from the Debian/Ubuntu repository, as usual.
-This should work well on all recent systems.

-On older LTS systems (like *Ubuntu Bionic Beaver* (18.04)), the version of FFmpeg may be inferior than v4.0 needed by *DuME*.
-In this case you can get and install the *dume-static* build.

-- ***dume-static*** includes a static build of FFmpeg v4.3, and should work with all and older versions of *Debian*/*Ubuntu*, but in this case ffmpeg will not be updated if there are new updates available until DuME updates are available too.

 !!! note
-    DuME depends on the package qt5-default in version 5.9.5 or more recent.
+    DuME depends on the package qt5-default in version 5.9.9 or more recent.
 If it's not available in your package manager, use the AppImage instead.
     For *Ubuntu*, these libraries are available since *Bionic Beaver* (18.04).

 ## AppImage for all distributions